gfbarbieri/econ_models/docs/source/installation.rst

 Installation
 ------------
-To install the latest release of econ_models, run the following command on your console:
+To install the latest release of EconModels, run the following command on your console:

 .. code-block:: console

     $ pip install econ_models

 Dependencies